artsy/README/events/artsy-learns-to-code-v2.md

 ## Structure

-Similar to the previous ALTC, we'll have trios: one mentor and two learners, who will be partners throughout _Artsy Learns to Code_.
+Similar to the previous ALTC, we'll aim to have trios: one mentor and two learners (depending on availability), who will be partners throughout _Artsy Learns to Code_.
+If fewer mentors are available, we can adjust accordingly.

 As a default course, we'll recommend p5.js, a direct JS port of Processing.
 We hope that working with p5.js will be more engaging than a course on vanilla JS.
 It also embodies the Artsy value _Art x Science_.